-Rachel joins the School of International Development, University of East Anglia, as a PhD candidate in October 2019.
-Her research will explore the interrelated political, cultural and social dimensions of war memory in Vietnam, providing an ethnographic case study of a state-managed war museum in Ho Chi Minh City.
-Rachel’s research will be guided by the concept of ethical memory and will consider how struggles over historical truths and practices take place within local, national and transnational frames.
+Rachel joined the School of International Development, University of East Anglia, as a PhD candidate in October 2019.
+Her research explored the interrelated political, cultural and social dimensions of war memory in Vietnam, providing an ethnographic case study of a state-managed war museum in Ho Chi Minh City.
+Rachel’s research was guided by the concept of ethical memory and considered how struggles over historical truths and practices take place within local, national and transnational frames.
 She worked in Vietnam as an English teacher upon leaving high school.

 Rachel is an experienced public policy analyst and political advisor.
 She was Head of Office to Sian Berry and Caroline Russell, two elected London Assembly Members, leading a team of researchers scrutinising the policies of Sadiq Khan, Mayor of London.
 She has also contributed to an APPG inquiry report on the future of UK-Sudan relations, completed placements with BRAC in Bangladesh, in Amnesty International’s South East Asia team and with the British Red Cross.